An explicit Watson-Ichino formula with CM newforms: Introduction

-where $f$ is a Hecke--Maass form and $g$ is a dihedral Maass newform (which associates to a Gr\"ossencharacter on $\Q(\sqrt{D})$ where $D\equiv 1\pmod 4$ is a positive squarefree fundamental discriminant).
+where $\mathcal{H}$ is the upper-half plane, $f$ is a Hecke--Maass form of level $1$ and $g$ is a newform of square-free level $q$ ($g$ can be holomorphic of weight $k$ or a Maass form).
 In this case the triple product $L$-function $L(s,f\otimes g\otimes\bar g)$ can be factorized as $L(s,f)L(s,f\otimes\ad g)$ by comparing Euler products.
+Recently Humphries and Khan \cite{humphries2020random} show an exact formula for $L(1/2,f\otimes\ad g)$ (see \eqref{HK20mainthm}), where $f$ is a Hecke--Maass form and $g$ is a dihedral Maass newform (which associates to a Gr\"ossencharacter on $\Q(\sqrt{D})$ where $D\equiv 1\pmod 4$ is a positive squarefree fundamental discriminant).
 With this formula \cite{humphries2020random} unconditionally gives a proof of the Gaussian moments conjecture for the fourth moment of dihedral Maass newforms.
 This explicit Watson--Ichino formula also has some applications in studying quantum variance.
 Huang and Lester \cite{huang2020quantum} give an asymptotic formula for the harmonic weighted quantum variance of the family of dihedral Maass forms on $\Gamma_0(D)$ with $D$ restricted by some congruence condition.

-In this paper, we continue the work of Humphries--Khan \cite{humphries2020random} and Hu \cite{hu2017triple} to establish Theorem \ref{WatsonIchino}, an explicit version of Ichino's formula for $L(1/2,f\otimes\ad g)$, where $g=g_\Omega$ is a CM newform and $f$ is a Hecke--Maass form.
-These explicit formulas will have applications to quantum variance for CM newforms following the idea of \cite{huang2020quantum}.
-In Section \ref{section.globalcalculation} we fix notations and normalization, recall the Watson--Ichino formula in classical language and show how the local constants can be assembled into the global result.
+In this paper, we continue the work of Humphries--Khan \cite{humphries2020random} and Hu \cite{hu2017triple} to establish Theorem \ref{WatsonIchinoCM}, an explicit version of Ichino's formula for $L(1/2,f\otimes\ad g)$, where $g=g_\Omega$ is a CM newform and $f$ is a Hecke--Maass form.
+These explicit formulas will have, for example, an application to quantum variance for CM newforms following the idea of \cite{huang2020quantum}.